Featured Resource

 Dig deeper with the Engagement Trends in School-Family Communications

-District leaders rely on communication analytics for good reasons: equity tracking, response data, and documentation.
+District leaders rely on communication analytics for good reasons: tracking, response data, and documentation.
 But if those reports are used to monitor teachers rather than support them, it can lead to mistrust.

 Teachers are more likely to engage with the platform when they understand how it helps them, not just how it helps the district.